peteroupc/peteroupc.github.io/colorgen.md

 - Color pickers, including how to choose colors with them.
 - Specifics on retrieving colors (including pixel and palette colors) from images or screenshots (besides finding dominant colors).
 - Setting colors (including pixel colors) on images.
-- Colorization of command line outputs (or terminal or shell outputs) beyond describing the ANSI color codes.
+- Colorization of command line outputs, or terminal or shell outputs.
+[ANSI graphic codes](https://peteroupc.github.io/suppcolor.html#Terminal_Graphics) are discussed elsewhere.
 - In general, topics that are specific to a programming language or application programming interface.

 <a id=Contents></a>